 For other ATG scenario characteristics like UE speed, ISD and so on, the R18 scenario captured in TR 38.876 will be reused as baseline.

+Issue 1-1-2: Co-located definition

+Option 1: Reuse the legacy definition for MIMO, Tx diversity transmissions, and intra-band contiguous carrier aggregation, as defined in RP-180557.

+Option 2: Antennas at the same physical location, or the distance difference between antennas can be ignored.

+Other Options are not precluded

 Issue 1-1-3: Co-location signaling